 Annual Financial Reports, which cover the operating year and require reporting of gross receipts and visitors served for each month of that year, are due by January 31st following the end of the operating year.
 A separate Financial Report is required for each activity a CUA holder has a CUA for.
 Annual Financial Reports will be available by October 1st of each operating year.

-These include biking, environmental education, boating, skiing and snowshoeing, overnight backcountry, art workshops, and fishing.
+These include biking, environmental education, tours, boating, skiing and snowshoeing, overnight backcountry, art workshops, and fishing.

 Traveling by vehicle on an itinerary that someone has packaged and sold for leisure purposes and provide no other services.